doyu/elc2019/index.md

 ---
 background-image: url(images/ecosystem_007.png)
 ???
-There are 3 areas:
+# There are 3 areas:
 - Cloud
 - Edge
 - Embedded

+# Edge belongs to Cloud
+---
+background-image: url(images/ecosystem_010.png)
 ???
-background-image: url(images/ecosystem_008.png)
-squashed into the following
-???
-In Cloud and Edge belong to web development.
+# In Cloud and Edge belong to web development.
-- where Linux runs
+- Linux runs
-- Linux container
+- Container
 - microservies are dynamically deployed
 - including Edge servers
 - x86_64 / ARM64
 - GB RAM / TB storage

-???
-background-image: url(images/ecosystem_009.png)
-squashed into the following
-???
-OTOH, in embedded,
+# In Embedded
 - there are variety of MCUs
 - there are variety of RTOSes.
 - 500kB SRAM / 2MB FLASH
 - Linux cannot run on 1MB RAM.

----
-background-image: url(images/ecosystem_010.png)
-???
-- Embedded is totally different from Web.
+## Embedded is totally different from Web.
-- There are many dirversities in Embedded.
+## There are many dirversities in Embedded.
 ---
 class: middle
 # Outline